Blue Wildebeest: Profile and Information

 Blue wildebeest move in loose aggregations and rest close to others of their kind.
 Blue wildebeest are a major prey item for cheetahs, lions, African wild dogs, leopards, crocodiles, and hyenas.

-Body language used a territorial bull includes profuse ground pawing and horning, standing with an erect posture, rolling and bellowing, frequent defecation, and the sound “ga-noo” being produced.
+Body language used by a territorial bull includes profuse ground pawing and horning, standing with an erect posture, rolling and bellowing, frequent defecation, and the sound “ga-noo” being produced.

 Reproduction

 However, most females do not breed until a year later.
-The breeding season, which usually lasts for about 3 weeks, occurs at the same time as the end of the rainy season.
+The breeding season, which usually lasts about 3 weeks, occurs at the same time as the end of the rainy season.

-The breeding season also called rut, begins on the night of a full moon, as some sources state that the lunar cycle influences breeding.
+The breeding season, also called rut, begins on the night of a full moon, as some sources state that the lunar cycle influences breeding.

 The male neither rests nor eats when a female is in his territory.
 The female also keeps close to the male, often sniffing his penis and rubbing her head on his torso.

 The birth of an offspring occurs in the middle of the day.
-Calves are born in the middle of the herd and must learn how to walk and probably run before the night falls (when the predators become active).
+Calves are born in the middle of the herd and must learn to walk and probably run before the night falls (when the predators become active).

 Diet